LetscodeRajatBisht/LetscodeRajatBisht/README.md

 I am currently a graduate student at UMBC pursuing a Masters in Professional Studies, Cybersecurity.
 Learning about technology and how businesses collect and utilize and safe its data to keep developing is my passion.

 Working with cross-functional teams for more than 3 years, my job has always involved working along with a variety of stakeholders towards a common goal of security.
 I have worked in Security Operation Center and GRC team, and I'm growing my passion towards Vulnerability management.
-I also took the responsibility to fine-tune and deployed multiple security use cases top remove false positive alerts which provided clients with efficient work.
+I have fine-tune and deployed multiple security use cases to remove false positive alerts for the team's internal purpose which helped us to provide clients with efficient work.

 Skills: